Measuring the Voltage Drop

 Our »REGSys® voltage regulation system« is specially designed to compensate for voltage fluctuations and voltage drops in high and medium-voltage grids.
 In addition to the automatic regulation, monitoring and supervision of transformers with on-load tap-changers, REGSys® can be supplemented with additional functions such as current influence (e.g. compensation of line impedances) or parallel operation, depending on the individual application.

-Voltage Drops in the Low Voltage
+Voltage Drops in Low Voltage

 In the low-voltage range (up to 1 kV), voltage drops occur for similar reasons as in medium and high voltage, although two causes of voltage drops are particularly common problems here: